vyskoczilova/kybernaut-ic-dic/readme.txt

 Adds Company & VAT numbers (IČO & DIČ & IČ DPH) to WooCommerce billing fields and verifies if data are correct.
 Verification is based either on ARES and VIES database or only on mathematics.
 When billing to Czech republic, you can autofill fields Company, VAT number, Address, City, and Postcode based on IČO.

 The plugin doesn't support block checkout.
-[Use shortcode checkout instead.] (https://kybernaut.cz/clanky/jak-vratit-starou-woocommerce-pokladnu-misto-noveho-bloku/)
+[Use shortcode checkout instead or "Classic checkout block".] (https://kybernaut.cz/clanky/jak-vratit-starou-woocommerce-pokladnu-misto-noveho-bloku/)

 Supports both PHP 7.3+ (soon to be abandoned) & PHP 8.0+.